collinalexbell/HackMatrix/game-design.md

 This is similar to entering into a human body from the limitless realm of light/love

-## Game Theme
-- Living in a crystal city filled with cybernetic organisms
-- Divine/magical power beyond one's comprehension
-  is available to those who seek it and learn to harmonize themselves with the spirit of the universe
 ## Development Milestones
 - Portland in voxels
 - Robots